Vaastav-Technologies/py-err-hndlr/README.md

 ---

-Collection of common python interfaces and handers for errors and warnings.
+Fully typed collection of common python interfaces and handers for errors and warnings.